shangzhi-hong/RfEmpImp/README.md

 support for multi-thread computation using native C++.
 In our simulations, parallel computation can provide many-fold performance boost for multiple imputation process.

+## References

+1. Zhang, Haozhe, et al. “Random forest prediction intervals.”
+The American Statistician (2019): 1-15.
+2. Wright, Marvin N., and Andreas Ziegler. “ranger: A Fast Implementation of Random Forests for High Dimensional Data in C++ and R.” Journal of Statistical Software 77.i01 (2017).
+3. Shah, Anoop D., et al. “Comparison of random forest and parametric imputation models for imputing missing data using MICE: a CALIBER study.”
+American journal of epidemiology 179.6 (2014): 764-774.
+4. Malley, James D., et al. “Probability machines.”
+Methods of information in medicine 51.01 (2012): 74-81.